 Font and Colors

 Some of the latest JCPenney emblem typefaces are Helvetica and Gotham.
 In the first versions, the font was a wide, serif typeface.
 It had a finer spelling in 1969.
-The color palette is more consistent: all the early logos have black, the later ones have red.
+The color palette is more consistent: all the early logos have black, and the later ones have red.
 Blue was used once.